Contents

 Solderability test

-Solderability defines the wetting of a metal or metal alloy surface by solder under minimum adequate conditions.
-Usually, the board manufacturing process itself is the cause of assembly difficulties.
-It is due to problems associated with oxidation and improper application of the solder mask.
-To reduce this failure, check components and pad solderability to ensure the robustness of the surface.
+This failure is due to problems associated with oxidation and improper application of the solder mask.
+To avoid this, check components and pad solderability to ensure the robustness of the surface.
 It also helps to develop a reliable solder joint.

 This testing assesses the strength and wetting quality of the solder by replicating the contact between the solder and the material.
 It determines the wetting force and the duration from contact to wetting force formation.
 Moreover, it identifies the cause of the fault.
 Applications of solderability testing include:

-• Evaluation of solder and flux
+- Evaluation of solder and flux

-• Circuit board coating evaluation
+- Circuit board coating evaluation

-• Quality control
+- Quality control

 Contamination test

-Contamination induces various problems such as corrosion, metallization, and degradation.
+Contamination induces various problems, such as corrosion, metallization, and degradation.
 The circuit board has to go through aggressive chemical solutions within its lifecycle.
 Such chemicals include etching liquid, fluxes, electrolytic solutions, etc. It is necessary to perform cleaning after the application of these chemicals.

-Contamination testing calculates the number of ionic contaminants present in the sample.
-This process involves immersing the circuit board into a sample solution.
 This solution dissolves the ionic impurities that change the composition of the solution and the values.
 Then, by comparing the actual level with the standard level, it is possible to analyze the severity of the contamination.
 There should be a focus on the cleaning process to avoid the risks of failures.

 Micro-sectioning test